SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/using-search-criteria.md

 * <details><summary>List field</summary>

     If the field you are searching in is a field containing lists, a dialog appears with several fields that vary depending on the type of values involved.
-But all of them have a list box, where you will find, for example, the following options:
+But all have a list box, where you will find, for example, the following options:

   * Is one of
   * Is not one of